What is the Declining Balance Method of Depreciation?

 Under the declining balance method of depreciation, depreciation is calculated in the following manner:

-- Step1: Determine the book value of the asset at the beginning of the year.
+- Step 1: Determine the asset’s book value at the beginning of the year.

 - Step 2: Ascertain the depreciation rate.

-- Step 3: Multiply the book value of the asset at the beginning of the year with the depreciation rate.
-If the asset was purchased in the middle of the year, then a pro-rata rate of depreciation will be applied.
+- Step 3: Multiply the asset’s book value at the beginning of the year with the depreciation rate.
+A pro-rata depreciation rate will be applied if the asset was purchased in the middle of the year.

-- Step 4: Deduct the depreciation amount calculated in Step 3 from the book value of the asset determined at the beginning of the year in Step 1.
-We arrive at the written down value of the asset at the end of the year through this.
+- Step 4: Deduct the depreciation amount calculated in Step 3 from the asset’s book value determined at the beginning of the year in Step 1.
+We arrive at the written-down value of the asset at the end of the year through this.

-- Step 5: Repeat Step 1 to Step 4 again for the next year and so on until the asset’s value becomes nil.
+- Step 5: Repeat Step 1 to Step 4 again for the next year until the asset’s value becomes nil.

 Examples of Declining Balance Method of Depreciation